Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 A component may also support themes within a brand, to allow for variations of the component.
 Further, some components include a Sass interface for users of the component to generate a custom theme.

 Unlike brands, which are set at a global level, a project could include many themes of a component at the same time.
-For example the [o-message](https://registry.origami.ft.com/components/o-message@4.1.3) component has success, error, and inform themes for notices.
+For example the [o-message](https://registry.origami.ft.com/components/o-message@5.3.1) component has success, neutral and error themes for alerts.

 Now let's add themes to our `o-example` component.
 For reference there is a [theme section in the component specification](/specification/v1/components/sass/#themes).